 - During a “coffee break”

-Mental Benefits of Meditation
+Benefits Of Daily Meditation

 Ah, meditation.
 The art and practice of calming the mind and reducing stress.
 Yes, meditation does, in fact, help you become calmer and less stressed.
 The beauty of meditation; however, is that it does so much more.
 It can make you happier and healthier mentally, emotionally and physically.
 But it doesn’t stop there!
 Keep reading to find out what other great benefits can be gained from meditation: